Former Lea Michele Lookalike Called Her ‘Ugly’ & Cory Monteith Comforted Her Afterwards

 “[Monteith] saw the look on my face and said, ‘don’t listen to her she’s just jealous, you’re beautiful,'” she remembered.
 “I never forgot that.”

-Michele and Monteith’s relationship was one of the focal points of Glee both on and off-air.
+Michele and Monteith’s relationship was one of the focal points of Glee both on- and off-air.
 The pair began dating shortly after they booked their roles as Rachel Berry and Finn Hudson, respectively.
 While Michele’s behind-the-scenes behavior was reportedly prevalent throughout the years of their relationship, the couple remained together until Monteith’s shocking death in 2013.
 After years of battling his addictions, the actor died due to an accidental drug overdose.

 Since actress Samantha Marie Ware called out Michele’s past “traumatic microaggressions” against her on the set of Glee, many of her former co-workers have recounted stories about her as well.
 Her former Ragtime understudy, Elizabeth Aldrich, claimed that the actress made her cry while they were working on the musical as preteens.

-Additionally, her Glee co-stars Heather Morris, Amber Riley, Alex Newell and Kevin McHale have all directly or indirectly confirmed Ware’s claims.
+Additionally, her Glee co-stars, Heather Morris, Amber Riley, Alex Newell and Kevin McHale, have all directly or indirectly confirmed Ware’s claims.
 Most recently, Jordan Pruitt, who appeared on Disney Channel and on The Voice, added her thoughts to the matter via Twitter.
-She shared on the platform that Michele’s alleged remarks and behavior isn’t new to those who have interacted with her.
+She shared on the platform that Michele’s alleged remarks and behavior aren’t new to those who have interacted with her.

 Following Ware’s initial remarks, Michele apologized for her past words and actions via Instagram.
 The mother-to-be said she was upset to see that she hurt so many of her former co-stars and promised to not repeat the behavior in the future.